 Ferry crossing from Quiberon to Belle-Île-en-Mer

-Considering one hour of driving from our house in Sarzeau to Quiberon, we left very early on that day to catch the 8:15 ferry.
-When we approached the Quiberon peninsula, a slow-moving truck appeared in front of us.
-We could not overtake the vehicle nor drive via any other road to catch the time.
-Luckily, we arrived there 10 minutes before the departure.
-As we purchased the tickets at the Quiberon ferry terminal, the lady at the ticket booth called the captain to wait for “three late sleepers” while printing out our tickets.
+Considering the one-hour drive from our house in Sarzeau to Quiberon, we set out early to catch the 8:15 ferry.
+As we approached the Quiberon peninsula, a slow-moving truck appeared in front of us, and we couldn’t overtake it or take an alternative route to save time.
+Fortunately, we arrived just 10 minutes before the ferry departure.
+Purchasing tickets at the Quiberon ferry terminal, the lady at the ticket booth called the captain to wait for us, three late risers, while printing out our tickets.

-About 40 minutes later, in the glory of the morning sunlight, the stone walls of the Citadelle de Vauban and the tiny harbor of Le Palais came into sight.
-As planned, we rented an electric car to drive around, up to 100 km without charging.
-Given the size of the island, an electric auto is a perfect option for a day trip.
+About 40 minutes later, bathed in the morning sunlight, the stone walls of the Citadelle de Vauban and the quaint harbor of Le Palais came into view.
+As planned, we rented an electric car to explore the island, covering up to 100 km without needing to charge.
+Given the island’s size, an electric vehicle proved to be an ideal choice for our day trip.

-Starting from Le Palais, we explored the following sites on Belle Île en Mer:
+Beginning our excursion from Le Palais, we ventured through the following attractions on Belle Île en Mer:

 - Les aiguilles de Port Caton (The Port Coton Needles)